Lima Memorial Health System Logo

 When to Call the Doctor

-• There is any redness, pain, or yellow pus around the injury.
-This could mean there is an infection.
+• There is any redness, increased pain, or yellow or green pus, or excessive clear fluid around the injury.
+These are signs of infection.

 • There is bleeding at the injury site that will not stop after 10 minutes of direct pressure.